List of presidential qualifications by country: India

 In the event that the vice president, a state governor or a minister is elected president, they are considered to have vacated their previous office on the date they begin serving as president.

 Indonesia

 The 1945 Constitution of Indonesia requires that the candidate for president and candidate for vice president must be an Indonesian citizen from birth and have never accepted another citizenship of his own free will, have never betrayed the state, and be physically and mentally capable of carrying out his duties and obligations as president and vice president.
 Further conditions are regulated by law.
-According to the Law No. 7 of 2017, the requirements for presidential and vice presidential candidates are:
+According to the Law No. 7 of 2017, the requirements for presidential and vice presidential candidates must: